How to Invert a Picture? in 3 Easy Steps

 Why Do People Invert Image Colors?
 Common Use Cases

 People with visual impairments, light sensitivity, or conditions like photophobia often invert photo colors to reduce glare and improve readability.
-Dark backgrounds with light text can be easier on the eyes, especially when reading documents or viewing images for extended periods.
+Dark backgrounds with light text can be easier on the eyes when reading documents or viewing images for extended periods.

 Designers use color inversion as a creative technique to create striking visual effects, design negative-style posters, produce complementary color palettes, and develop unique artistic compositions.